symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 ### dual heritage, compound nationalities/ethnicities

-Do not hyphenate terms such as *African American* or *Asian American* when using them as a noun.
-As former *Los Angeles Times* style book overseer Henry Fuhrmann writes for Conscious Style Guide, using a hyphen “in racial and ethnic identifiers can connote an otherness, a sense that people of color are somehow not fully citizens or fully American.”
+Do not hyphenate terms such as *African American* or *Asian American* when using them as a noun or adjective.
+As former *Los Angeles Times* style book overseer Henry Fuhrmann writes for [Conscious Style Guide](https://consciousstyleguide.com/drop-hyphen-asian-american/), using a hyphen “in racial and ethnic identifiers can connote an otherness, a sense that people of color are somehow not fully citizens or fully American.”
 The phrase *hyphenated Americans* was once a commonly used derogatory term.

 ### Filipino/Pilipino